maikofelix47/ng-ecommerce/README.md

 3. Navigate into project folder and run `npm install`
 4. Run the project `ng serve`
 5. Open any broswer and navigate to `http://localhost:4200`
+6. Fork the project `https://github.com/maikofelix47/nest-ec-backend` and set it up

 ## Development server